-- The American Birkebeiner, the "Birkie," is North America's largest cross-country ski race. - The Birkie Spans from Cable to Hayward, Wisconsin 50K for skate and 55K for Classic Skiers. - Each year, an estimated 11,000 American Birkebeiner and Kortelopet skiers participate in the annual races. - The Kortelopet is the second largest cross-country ski race in North America at 29K. - The Birkie is part of the Worldloppet circuit of 20 international ski marathons. - Over 250,000 skiers have finished Birkie ski events (American Birkebeiner, Kortelopet, Prince Haakon) since the races began. - An estimated 40,000 spectators and skiers gather in and around the Hayward area for the annual Nordic sports festivities.
+- The American Birkebeiner, the "Birkie," is North America's largest cross-country ski race. - The Birkie Spans from Cable to Hayward, Wisconsin 50K for skate and 55K for Classic Skiers. - Each year, an estimated 13,500 skiers participate in annual Birkie Week ski events. - The Kortelopet is the second largest cross-country ski race in North America at 29K. - The Birkie is part of the Worldloppet circuit of international ski marathons. - Over 250,000 skiers have finished Birkie ski events (American Birkebeiner, Kortelopet, Prince Haakon) since the races began. - An estimated 40,000 spectators and skiers gather in and around the Hayward area for the annual Nordic sports festivities.
 Spectators join in the celebration on Hayward's Main Street by ringing cowbells and cheering on skiers